euanc/p4wparser/README.md

 # p4wparser
-Basic python parsing syntax for parsing project for web the tasks json
+Basic python parsing syntax for parsing project  the web tasks json

 Project for the web doesn't currently seem to have any easy data export options.
 This script helps with that.